Naturalness-motivated composite Higgs model for generating the top Yukawa coupling: Abstract

 \section{Abstract}

-The top quark leads to the dominant quantum correction to the Higgs quadratic term, which is usually canceled by top partners in traditional symmetry-based models.
-However, the absence of light top partners starts challenging the Naturalness of these models.
-In this paper, we study a model based on composite Higss with the top Yukawa coupling originating from dim-6 four-fermion operators.
+The large top Yukawa coupling results in the top quark contributing significantly to the quantum correction of the Higgs mass term.
+Traditionally, this effect is canceled by the presence of top partners in symmetry-based models.
+However, the absence of light top partners poses a challenge to the Naturalness of these models.
+In this paper, we study a model based on composite Higgs with the top Yukawa coupling originating from dimension-six four-fermion operators.
 The low cutoff scale of the top quark loop required by the Naturalness principle can be realized with a light gauge boson $E_\mu$ which connects the hyperfermions and top quarks.
-A scalar-less dynamical model with weakly coupled extended $SU(4)_{EC}$ group is presented.
-The model features a light $E_\mu$ gauge boson and a third-generation-philic $Z'_E$ boson, which leads to a rich phenomenology, especially on the top quark physics.
+A scalar-less dynamical model with weakly coupled extended $SU(4)_{EC}$ gauge group is presented.
+The model features an $E_\mu$ boson and a $Z'_E$ boson both at the sub-TeV scale, which lead to a rich phenomenology, especially in the top physics.